muratk5n/thirdwave/en/README.md

 benefit, there is no need to install an entire solar farm in their backyard.
-CSP's focus is massive scale, availability, and that's good, much benefit to derive from that, eg at night they use power stored in molten salt to run 24/7 something PV solar cannot.
+CSP's focus is massive scale, availability, and that's good, much benefit to derive from that, eg at night they use power stored in molten salt to run 24/7, something PV solar cannot do.

 \#CSP \#Heliogen